openstack-archive/infra-manual/doc/source/creators.rst

          - name: release:independent

-When writing the commit message for this change, make this change depend on the repository creation change by including a link to its Change-ID (from the previous step)::
+When writing the commit message for this change, make this change depend on the project creation change by including a link to its Change-ID (from the previous step)::

     Depends-On: <Gerrit Change-Id>